superuserdev/20and30/_posts/2018-02-11-game-night.md

 date: 2018-02-11 22:00
 updated: 2018-02-18 14:50
 author: Chris Zuber
-description: Small turnout for our bi-weekly game night at the Rooke and Rogue
+description: Small turnout for our bi-weekly game night at the Rook and Rogue
 category: games
 tags:
 - cards